GuilhermeACSM/Senac/README.md

   Practical exercises developed in PHP, applying backend concepts and programming logic.

 - **Portugol**:
   Introduction to programming logic using Portugol, including basic algorithms.

+- **Mobile**:
+  Exercises and projects related to mobile app development using React Native.

 ## Technologies and Tools
 This repository includes work with the following technologies:
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: PHP
 - **Programming Logic**: Portugol
 - **Database**: SQL
+- **Mobile**: React Native

 ## About the Repository
 Files are organized by topic and separated by subjects covered in each class.
 The goal is to document my progress and make future reviews easier.